C-D-Lewis/pico-dev/keypad-base/README.md

 # Setup

-1. Install the Adafruit CircuitPython firmware from `firmware` to the Pico W.
+1. Install the Adafruit CircuitPython firmware from `firmware` to the Pico W by copying the file to the USB drive presented when plugging in the Pico W and holding the button.
 2. Copy the keypad required libraries from `lib` to `lib` on the Pico W.
 3. Copy an example from `examples` as `code.py` to test all is working.
 4. Choose a script from this repository, such as `macros.py` as `code.py` to run.